PHYS3888/Tutorial_ComplexNetworks/README.md

 #### Converting coordinates to Euclidean distances

-Ok, so now that we have the connectivity information for body neurons, in `adjMatrixBody`, now we need their physical separation distances.
+Ok, now that we have the connectivity information for body neurons in `adjMatrixBody`, we need their physical separation distances.

 1. Reduce the coordinates for all neurons, `positionXY`, to those just for body neurons using the `isBodyNeuron` indicator.
 Store the result in the variable `positionXY_body`.
 2. Convert these body-neuron coordinates into Euclidean distances using the `pdist` function.
 Use the `squareform` function to convert these distances into a matrix and store them in a new variable, `distMatrixBody`.

 ### Estimating connection probabilities